 Don still does some swimming pool sales for his son, but primarily devotes his life to the church.
 He pastors a small Southern Baptist church in Oklahoma City, the Grace Community Baptist Church, which he helped form a few years ago.
 Former Yankees pitcher Tom Sturdivant is a member of the church community, and a number of the boys he played high school ball with come to the church as well.

-Today, many major league ballplayers hold chapel on Sunday morning.
+Today, many major-league ballplayers hold chapel on Sunday morning.
 This is a change, Don notes: "When I was playing, there wasn't really much of that.
 There was a handful of guys -- Bobby Richardson and myself, Dave Wickersham, Dalton Jones, Al Worthington, Albie Pearson -- but it wasn't organized like it is now."
 Don has spoken at chapel in Kansas City and in Arlington, Texas.
 He enjoys keeping in touch.

-This biography originally appeared in the book The 1967 Impossible Dream Red Sox: Pandemonium On The Field, edited by Bill Nowlin, and published by Rounder Books in 2007.
+A version of this biography originally appeared in "The 1967 Impossible Dream Red Sox: Pandemonium on the Field" (Rounder Books, 2007), edited by Bill Nowlin and Dan Desrochers.